abd2re/ib-notes-save/Global Issue books.md

-## Beliefs, Values and Education: the prominence of fear in individuals
+## Culture, Identity and community: Racial segregation in hostile environment